 - 1 (10 3/4 ounce) can condensed cream of chicken soup

-- Bake at 425 degrees for 30 minutes or until crust is brown.
+- Mix together chicken, vegetables and soup and pour into pie plate.
+Top filled plate with crust and crimp edges.
+Poke or cut a few lines in the crust so the steam can release when cooking.
+Bake for 30 minutes or until crust is brown.
 Remove from oven and let cool slightly for 10-15 minutes before eating.
 Enjoy!